-include an assessment, review, and audit of district practices by DOE in collaboration with OJJDP.
-We further recommend the development and enforcement of best practices to ensure arrests are not made for school disciplinary infractions and that young people are handcuffed and/or arrested while on school grounds only as a last resort in situations of extreme emergency; schools with law enforcement present should be required to enact MOUs between schools and police to keep school discipline in the school's hands, and remove low level offenses committed on school grounds during school operating hours from juvenile court jurisdiction entirely.
+• ensuring regulation and accountability for districts that have law enforcement in schools, to avoid justice by geography by including training and technical support to help address challenges and needs of schools that have been shown to disproportionately refer youth of color to the courts.
+This would include an assessment, review, and audit of district practices by DOE in collaboration with OJJDP.
+We further recommend the development of best practices to ensure arrests are not made for school disciplinary infractions and that young people are handcuffed and/or arrested while on school grounds only as a last resort in situations of extreme emergency; schools with law enforcement present should be required to enact MOUs between schools and police to keep school discipline in the school's hands, and remove low level offenses committed on school grounds during school operating hours from juvenile court jurisdiction entirely.

-- ensure funding for schools to provide Civics curriculums so young people better understand their rights; we further recommend revising Miranda warnings to reflect adolescent understanding and development. - providing financial incentives for schools that use restorative practices, and truth and reconciliation practices instead of arrest and court referrals.
+• requiring schools that use federal funding for school-based police to also provide a know your rights or Civics curriculum provided by a third-party community organization; we further recommend revising Miranda warnings to reflect adolescent understanding and development.

+• providing financial incentives for schools that use restorative practices, and truth and reconciliation practices instead of arrest and court referrals.

-6. Ensure that trafficked youth are treated as survivors instead of criminalized.
+6. Ensure that trafficked youth are treated as survivors instead of being criminalized